Responsible to: Nickie Corr, Managing Director

 - Good at time keeping and are reliable.

-- Able to travel between sessions at different sites in a timely manner with equipment for sessions.
+- Able to travel between session at different sites in a timely manner.

 If you have the any of the following desirable skills or experiences, please let us know in your application: